The Insight Source Blog

 Some telematics platforms do not support asset and vehicle tracking together.
 If you have a diverse fleet, make sure you can track everything from one interface and that they can provide the information you need from those vehicles and assets.
 View this overview of vehicle and asset tracking solutions for more information.

 Can your telematics solution be utilized by any number of users with different user permissions?

-There is a hierarchy with every company.
+There is a hierarchy within every company.
 Access to certain information will vary depending on where each person falls within the hierarchy.
-You have C-level executives, managers, supervisors, and dispatchers who are in charge of different groups, need different information, and therefore need of different permissions.
+You have C-level executives, managers, supervisors, and dispatchers who are in charge of different groups, need different information, and therefore need different permissions.
 Make sure that you also have control over the level of permissions for each user.